HISTORY OF EMERGENCY MANAGEMENT

 President Thompson said he and Mr. Munck represented EMAT at the Tennessee Emergency Services Advisory Council meeting in March.
 A motion was passed to name President Thompson and Mr. Munck as permanent representatives to TEMAC.

-Even though they were not funded for compliance, TEMA Director Lacy Suiter and Steve Smith (TEMA) made a plea for counties to comply with SARA Title III.
+Even though they were not funded for SARA Title III compliance, TEMA Director Lacy Suiter and Steve Smith (TEMA) made a plea for counties to comply with SARA Title III guidance.
 They recommended utilizing the media in making the push.
-Director Suiter stated the FEMA budget would still probably not include funding for Title III training courses, however, he thought money would be restored for earthquake training.
+Director Suiter said the FEMA budget would still probably not include any funding for Title III training courses.
+He said he thought money would be restored for earthquake training.

 Mr. Erwin (probably Craig, but no first name was provided) announced that TESAC had been formed in November of 1988 to bring emergency response organizations together.
 He said TEMA training courses were a major success.
 He said the next TESAC meeting on July 1, 1989 would be taped and broadcast by satellite.
 Their goal was to have 30-40 organizations involved by then and that an IEMS conference would be held in September.